-One-piece or two-piece 350 deg. (zipped together) all leather is required.
-Limited perforations are allowed in armpit and back of knee.
-No cloth or non-leather panels are allowed.
+One-piece or two-piece 350 deg. (zipped together) all leather is required and the zipper must be sewn to the leather.
+Limited perforations and cloth or non-cloth panels are allowed in armpit and at back of the knee.
+No single panel can be larger than a total of 12 square inches each.
 Fairing (leather or cloth only) on the back of leathers is allowed in partial streamlined classes only.